 Questions to Ask Yourself Before Making a Purchase

 Earn More Money

-30. Explore online earning opportunities, but do so carefully.
+35. Explore online earning opportunities, but do so carefully.
 You should check whether the website that is offering you money in return for part-time work has a good reputation.
 You should also determine whether an extra offline project is likely to earn you more money over a specified time frame than the online one.

-31. Save and file all receipts carefully for your tax return.
-Read your tax information booklet carefully to ensure that you get all the tax refund that you are entitled to.
+36. Save and file all receipts carefully for your tax return.
+Read your tax information booklet carefully to ensure that you get all of the tax refund that you are entitled to.

 Use Psychology to Help You Save Money

-33. Consider making saving and frugal living part of a new lifestyle.
+38. Consider making saving and frugal living part of a new lifestyle.

-34. Find less expensive but still satisfying purchases and activities to replace your old habits so that you don’t feel deprived.
+39. Find less expensive but still satisfying purchases and activities to replace your old habits so that you don’t feel deprived.
 If you don't do this, your saving strategy may be unsuccessful in the long term.